 Adam Pergament is a litigator who represents clients in complex civil litigation.
-He has extensive experience representing clients in antitrust matters, including multidistrict litigation and class actions, and government investigations.
+He has extensive experience representing clients in multidistrict litigation and class actions, as well as in government investigations.
 Mr. Pergament also has an active pro bono practice, which includes representation of indigent criminal defendants in the District of Columbia.

 Prior to joining the firm, Mr. Pergament served as a law clerk to the Honorable Eric T. Washington of the District of Columbia Court of Appeals (2011-2012), and the Honorable Irma E. Gonzalez of the United States District Court for the Southern District of California (2010-2011).
 He also worked as an associate at another large firm.